NEONScience/NEON-Data-Skills/tutorials/Python/neonUtilities/neonUtilitiesPython.md

 urlTitle: utilities-python
 ---

-## Install and set up

 The instructions below will guide you through using the neonUtilities R package in Python, via the rpy2 package. rpy2 creates an R environment you can interact with from Python.
 The focus in this tutorial is on the Python implementation, rather than a comprehensive overview of the package itself.
 For more information about the package, and instructions for running it in R directly, see the readme for the package on the <a href="https://github.com/NEONScience/NEON-utilities/tree/master/neonUtilities" target="_blank">NEON-utilities GitHub repo</a>, and the tutorial on the <a href="http://www.neonscience.org/neonDataStackR" target="_blank">NEON Data Skills page</a>.

+## Install and set up

 Before starting, you will need:

 1. Python 3 installed.
 It is probably possible to use this workflow in Python 2, but these instructions were developed and tested using 3.6.4.
 2. R installed.
 You don't need to have ever used it directly.
 We tested using R 3.4.3, but most other recent versions should also work.
 3. rpy2 installed.
 Run the line below from the command line.
 It won't run within Jupyter, the error message is shown for clarity.
 It also likely will not work on Windows, see next section if you are running Windows.
+4. You may need to install `pip` first, if you don't have it installed already.

+From the command line, run:

 ```python